- GERMANY ||

 While the city was separated many times in the past (most recently and most literally by the Berlin Wall), it is now a melting pot of culture and gayness.

-Berlin's reputation as a gay-friendly city is rooted in its rich history of LGBTQ+ acceptance, marked by a thriving LGBT Berlin and "schwules" Berlin culture, LGBTQ community during the Weimar Republic era and a resurgence after World War II.
+Berlin's reputation as a gay-friendly city is rooted in its rich history of LGBTQ+ acceptance, marked by a thriving LGBTQ+ Berlin and schwules Berlin culture, LGBTQ+ community during the Weimar Republic era and a resurgence after World War II.
 Despite the persecution faced during the Nazi regime, Berlin has emerged as a symbol of inclusivity and diversity.
-Today, the city boasts legal protections, a vibrant LGBTQ+ scene, and hosts the annual Christopher Street Day parade, making it a beacon of acceptance, and you will for sure notice it everywhere you go.

-What is the scene like in Berlin for gay travelers?
+What is the gay scene like in Berlin for travelers?

 Let’s cut to the chase - Berlin is basically gay heaven on Earth.
 The city’s anything-goes attitude and vibrant LGBTQ+ friendly atmosphere make it one of Europe’s most welcoming destinations for queer travelers.
 Whether you’re into the wild parties of Berghain (good luck getting in, honey! 😉) or prefer low-key meetups at Möbel Olfe, there’s something for everyone here.

-The gay scene isn’t just concentrated in one area - though historic Schöneberg district is historically the gay district.
+The gay scene isn’t just concentrated in one area - though the historic Schöneberg district is historically the gay district.
 These days, you’ll find queer-friendly spots all over, from Kreuzberg’s alternative venues to Neukölln’s hip cafés.
-And unlike some cities where gay nightlife is the only option, Berlin’s queer culture is woven into everyday life.

 Want to meet people IRL?
 Hit up some regular queer events like Cocktail d’Amore or Buttons.
 And don’t worry if you don’t speak German - Berlin’s queer scene is super international, and English is widely spoken.